The Peace Center has moved to digital ticketing! Your digital tickets will appear in your online account 48 hours before your scheduled performance.

 I'm attending and outdoor show.
 What do I need to know?

-Please click here for FAQs specific to the Outdoor White Claw Concerts page.
+Please click here for FAQs specific to the outdoor concerts.

 Can I snap photos or take video during the show?

 Unfortunately, you cannot.
 We want each and every performance to be an amazing experience for all those involved, including our artists.
 Recording devices tend to get in the way and are a distraction to people in their seats and on the stage.
 You can, however, snap photos in our lobby.